 The Company's capital comprises shareholders' equity, which is invested primarily in common equities on a global basis.
-The Company's strategy is to earn net investment income, net realized gains and appreciation on investments.
-The Company aims to manage its capital in order to provide an adequate return to its shareholders over the long term.
+The Company's strategy is to earn an above-average rate of return, primarily through long-term capital appreciation and dividend income.
+Short-term volatility is expected and tolerated.
+Management remains confident that the Company's investment strategy will reward shareholders over the long term.